 It could be.: Congestion plugs up the opening between the middle ear and the nose, causing your ears to feel full and occasionally hurt.
 You could try a dehumidifier, shower, sugarless gum chewing or some oral decongestant to see if it relieves the pain; if not, you do need to see a doctor. ...Read moreSee 1 more doctor answer

 Can you have an ear infection without fluid in the ear?
 Ear hurting for a week and I don't have a cold.

 Yes, you can have an: inflamed eardrum without fluid behind the eardrum, which could signify infection.
 You also could have ear pain from a swimmer's ear, also known as otitis externa, which is an infection of the ear canal from water being in the canal and making a good environment for bacteria or fungus to grow.
 Those are quite painful and are treated with prescription ear drops.
 Please see your doctor for diagnosis. ...Read more

 Infections are invasions of some other organism (fungus, bacteria, parasite) or viruses into places where they do not belong.
 For instance, we have normal gut bacteria that live within us without causing problems; however, when those penetrate the bowel wall and enter the bloodstream, ...Read more

 - Talk to a doctor live online for free

 - Can you go swimming if you have a yeast infection?

-- Can i go swimming with pink eye?
+- Can i go swimming during my period?